John Randle

-John Anthony Randle (born December 12, 1967) is an American former professional football player who played as a defensive tackle for the Minnesota Vikings and the Seattle Seahawks of the National Football League (NFL).
+John Anthony Randle (born December 12, 1967) is an American former professional football player who was a defensive tackle for eleven seasons for the Minnesota Vikings and three seasons for the Seattle Seahawks of the National Football League (NFL).
 He was a six-time first-team All-Pro and seven-time Pro Bowler.
-His 137.5 sacks rank 10th all-time overall and 1st among defensive tackles.
+Since becoming an official stat in 1982, his 137.5 sacks rank tenth, tied with Richard Dent, and first among defensive tackles.
 On February 6, 2010, he was voted into the Pro Football Hall of Fame.

-He played college football at Texas A&I, went undrafted and is considered one of the greatest undrafted players of all time.
+He played college football for the Trinity Valley Cardinals and the Texas A&I Javelinas, and was signed by the Vikings as an undrafted free agent after the 1990 NFL draft.
+He is considered one of the greatest undrafted players of all time.

-Early life
+Early life and college

 Born in Mumford, Texas, Randle was raised in poverty and worked odd jobs when he was young.
 His brother Ervin played as a linebacker in the NFL for eight years.
 Randle played high school football in Hearne, Texas.
 He started his college playing career at Trinity Valley Community College, before transferring to Texas A&M University–Kingsville.

 Professional career

 Minnesota Vikings

-Randle went undrafted; he tried out for his brother's team, the Tampa Bay Buccaneers, but was thought to be too small, and was not signed to a contract.
-The 6'1" 244-lbs. defensive lineman was picked up by the Vikings after the draft on the recommendation of Head Scout Don Deisch.
-Randle was told by the Vikings that he would only be picked up if he came back with his weight over 250 lbs, but he was at 244 lbs, so when he was weighed he hid a chain under his sweats to get his weight up.
+Randle went undrafted; he tried out for his brother's team, the Tampa Bay Buccaneers, but at 6'1" and 244 pounds was thought to be too small, and was not signed to a contract.
+The Vikings picked up Randle after the draft on Head Scout Don Deisch's recommendation.
+They told Randle he would be picked up only if he came back with his weight over 250, so when he was weighed in he hid a chain under his sweats.